-1. A student Enrolled in a Matriculated status at an Eligible Postsecondary Institution,

-- who meets all other TEG eligibility requirements, may qualify for TEG payment while participating in a Study Away program. - 2 A student's Eligible Postsecondary Institution, which is his or her Home Institution, must approve the Study Away program for credit toward the student's Degree program prior to the student's departure. - 3.
-The TEG award must be the amount the student would normally receive at the Home Institution. - 4.
-The TEG payment must take place through the Home Institution, unless the student is participating in a Study Away program via another private Eligible Postsecondary Institution serving as the student's Host Institution.
-In this situation, the Host Institution must treat the Study Away student as a Transient student, as prescribed by Section 606.5. - a.
-The Home Institution may also coordinate the Study Away program through a postsecondary institution that is not an Eligible Postsecondary Institution.
-For example, the student's Home Institution may have an arrangement with a Study Away program offered by an out-of-state institution or a Georgia public institution. - i.
-In this case, the TEG payment must take place through the Home Institution, which must be an Eligible Postsecondary Institution, and the student must be considered to be in a Matriculated status by his or her Home Institution.
+- 1. A student Enrolled in a Matriculated status at an Eligible Postsecondary Institution, who meets all other TEG eligibility requirements, may qualify for TEG payment while participating in a Study Away program. - 2 The Home Institution must have a written agreement with the institution (foreign or non-Eligible Postsecondary Institution) or a single written arrangement with a study-abroad organization to represent an agreement between the Home Institution and the institution at which a student is participating in a Study Away program. - 3.
+A student's Eligible Postsecondary Institution, which is his or her Home Institution, must approve the Study Away program for credit toward the student's Degree program prior to the student's departure. - 4.
+The TEG award must be the amount the student would normally receive at the Home Institution for an equal number of credit hours attempted. - 5.
+The Home Institution must maintain documentation of the student's actual tuition charges for the Study Away program at the Host Institution. - 6.
+At the time of disbursement, a current enrollment verification for the student from the Host Institution indicating the courses and number of hours must be on file with the Home Institution. - 7.
+The TEG payment must take place through the Home Institution. - 8.
+The Eligible Postsecondary Institution must have on file the student's written or electronic permission to have any specific fees withheld from the TEG disbursement. - 9.
+If the student is participating in a Study Away program via another private Eligible Postsecondary Institution serving as the student's Host Institution.
+In this situation, the Host Institution must treat the Study Away student as a Transient student, as prescribed by Section 606.5.